User interview analysis – turning raw data into insights effectively

 It helps to look at the research data from different perspectives to get a deeper understanding of a topic.
 It’s like applying different lenses that help to see connections more clearly.
 Depending from where you look, the world can seem very different.

-The metadata about the participants can be a key to discover hidden patterns.
-In a B2B context, that could be the participants’ job title, the size of the company they are working at or the industry.
-In a consumer context demographic data or level of experience with a certain product could be relevant criteria.
+The metadata about the participants can be a key to discovering hidden patterns.
+In a B2B context, that might be the participants’ job titles, the size of the company they work for, or the industry.
+In a consumer context, demographics or level of experience with a particular product might be relevant criteria.

-At Condens, after our interviews with UX researchers we recognized that some participants lamented about the time pressure to deliver research results while others didn’t mention this issue.
-We looked a bit deeper and found that this pain point was mostly coming from freelancers and researchers in agencies.
-In-house researchers didn’t complain about tight deadlines a lot.
-In hindsight this makes sense as external researchers work on a contractually defined project and the next client might already be waiting.
+At Condens, after our interviews with UX researchers, we recognized that some participants complained about the time pressure to deliver research results, while others didn’t mention this issue.
+We dug a little deeper and found that this pain point was mostly coming from freelancers and researchers in agencies.
+In-house researchers didn’t complain much about tight deadlines.
+In hindsight, this makes sense, as external researchers are working on a contractually defined project and the next client may already be waiting.

-Of course not all phenomena are explainable with the available data and it requires critical thinking and potentially some more research to avoid presuming causal relationships that aren’t actually there.
+Of course, not all phenomena can be explained with the available data, and it takes critical thinking and possibly some more research to avoid presuming causal relationships that aren’t there.

 Analyze across themes

-Besides changing the perspective, changing the resolution is another method to get a clearer understanding of the data.
-After we identified themes and did a deep dive into each of these in the previous steps, now we zoom out and look at the bigger picture.
+In addition to changing the perspective, changing the resolution is another method to get a clearer understanding of the data.
+Having identified themes and delved deeply into each of them in the previous steps, we now zoom out and look at the bigger picture.

 Identify how the themes relate to each other and try to understand their relative importance, chronological order or causal relationships.
 We used a purple post-it to indicate a theme and put the respective name on it.